Renew an Expired Certificate for the BeyondTrust Appliance B Series

 Purchase the Certificate Renewal

-- Contact the certificate authority that signed the certificate to request a renewal.
+- Contact the certificate authority that signed your existing certificate to request a renewal.

 When a certificate is renewed, the original certificate data is used.
-Therefore, a new certificate request is not needed, and no new intermediate or root certificates need to be installed.
+You do not need to create a new certificate request, and no new intermediate or root certificates need to be installed.

 - Many CAs keep the certificate request information on file.
 Others may require you to provide the original certificate request.